-The Equality and Human Rights commission have some useful guidance about making 'reasonable adjustments' for disabled pupils.
+The Equality and Human Rights commission have some useful guidance: making 'reasonable adjustments' for disabled pupils.

 For school age children, take a look at the accessibility plan on the School's own website, which will include information about how the school plans to improve access for disabled children.

 Schools must also publish a SEN Information report (PDF), this will explain how they support and include children with SEN and how they will involve you in the process.